 - Information that is the property of The University of Wales Trinity Saint David should not be stored in these areas

 - Should there be an issue with storage that is managed outside of Information Technology & Systems, we will not be able to assist as any contract will be between the individual and the provider

 All centralised file stores are backed up and users can restore information that is up to one day old.

 It is for the person who saves information to ensure that they understand privacy, sensitivity of their data and information and ensure retention/deletion in line with regulations and laws.
-Information Services should be told of specific protection requirements so they can work with the systems team to support the needs of users.
+IT Service Delivery should be told of specific protection requirements so they can work with the systems team to support the needs of users.